beerendlauwers/urbanslug.github.io/_posts/2014-03-05-How-to-apply-a-patch-in-haste.md

 ---
 layout: post
-title:  "How to apply a patch in haste"
+title:  "How to apply a patch in haste."
 date:   2014-03-05 19:14:59
 categories: Patch
 ---